-Pansexual – adj. : A person who experiences sexual, romantic, physical and/or spiritual attraction for members of all gender identities/expressions.
+Pansexual – adj. : A person who experiences sexual, romantic, physical and/or spiritual attraction to other people regardless of gender identities/expressions.
 Often shortened to “pan.”

 Passing – adj. & verb : 1 Trans people being accepted as, or able to “pass for,” a member of their self-identified gender identity (regardless of sex assigned at birth) without being identified as trans.
 2 An LGB/queer individual who is believed to be or perceived as straight.

-Passing is a controversial term because it often is focusing on the person who is observing or interacting with the individual who is “passing” and puts the power/authority in observer rather than giving agency to the individual.
+Trans people who are perceived as cisgender may also describe themselves as "stealth."
+These are both controversial terms because they often focus on the person who is observing or interacting with the individual who is “passing” and put the power/authority in observer rather than giving agency to the individual.

 While some people are hoping to “pass,” or perhaps more accurately be accepted for the identity that they feel most aligns with who they are, “passing” is not always a positive experience.